aspose-cells/Aspose.Cells-API-References/english/javascript-cpp/pivottable/_index.md

 ### pivotTableStyleName {#pivotTableStyleName--}

-Gets and sets the pivottable style name.
+Gets or sets style name of the pivot table.

 ```javascript
 pivotTableStyleName : string;